 Enjoy breakfast as we cruise to Seattle where we transit the Hiram Chittenden Locks.
 The locks lead us from the salt water of Puget Sound to fresh water above.
 Your captain narrates during the transit.
 Disembark after lunch for the airport and your flight home to Sacramento.
 (B,L)

 Join us as we head once again to Arizona for baseball in the springtime.
 Cactus League games every day (generally sitting in the shade – which is surprisingly important), some great grub and the chance to talk baseball with former players.
-Our annual baseball banquet always features engaging conversation from a former major league broadcaster, player or umpire (Al Cark, former umpire, spoke last year).
+Our annual baseball banquet always features engaging conversation from a former major league broadcaster, player or umpire (Greg Minton, former Giants relifef pitcher, spoke last year to the group; Al Clark, former umpire, spoke the year before).
 It promises to be a great evening of baseball stories and memories.
-Our old buddy, former ML ballplayer Lou Klimchok, will also be on hand for a second baseball talk.
+Our old buddy, former Major League ballplayer Lou Klimchok, will also be on hand for a second baseball talk.

-Centrally located rooms at a Marriott Hotel (with a great full buffet breakfast daily) and a tour of the unique Magic Castle (a one-of-a-kind attraction) are featured in the package.
-The schedule of games is not announced until November.
-We strongly encourage you to register now and take advantage of the lower price, which helps us in purchasing tickets.
-Additional Early Payment $avings are available.
+Centrally located rooms at a Marriott Hotel (with a great full buffet breakfast daily) and a city tour of Phoenix are featured in the package.
+The schedule of games is not announced until November-December.

 (916) 361 - 2051